Satellite downlink scheduling problem: A case study: The RADARSAT-2 SIDSP

 We consider the problem arising in satellite industry that deals with scheduling downlinks of images assuming that the schedule for image acquisition is already generated.
 We study RADARSAT-2 satellite that orbits the Earth to acquire images that can be downlinked to a set $G$ of stationary ground stations for further processing.
 Since the problem has a lot in common with scheduling problems and, in particular, with the Resource Constrained Project Scheduling Problem, our notations are close to the ones used in the scheduling literature.

 Let $V$ be a set of $n$ downlink requests to be scheduled within the planning horizon of 24 hours.
 For each request $j \in V$, release time $r_j$, deadline $d_j$, downlink duration $p_j$, priority $w_j$ and ground station $g_j \in G$ are prescribed.
 The interval $[r_j, d_j]$ is called the \emph{time window} of request $j$.
 Downlink requests are classified as \emph{regular} and \emph{urgent}.
 The downlink of urgent requests has to start as close as possible to their release times.
+If several urgent requests are competing, then their priorities have to be taken into account.
 However, downlinks of regular requests are more flexible and are primarily governed by their priorities.
-Urgent requests have absolute priority dominance over the regular (non-urgent) requests, i.e., any (small) improvement in downlinking of urgent requests is preferred over large improvements in downlinking of regular requests.
+Urgent requests have absolute priority dominance over the regular (non-urgent) requests, i.e.\ any (small) improvement in downlinking of urgent requests is preferred over large improvements in downlinking of regular requests.
 Finally, some requests have to be downlinked to two ground stations and we call them \emph{dual requests}.
-Each dual request is represented by two requests $i, j \in V$, and we are given a set of pairs $(i, j)$ of dual requests.
+Each dual request is represented by two requests $i, j \in V$, and we are given a set $D$ of pairs $(i, j)$ of dual requests.

 A downlink activity can be carried out only when the satellite is passing over a ground station.
 This time interval is called \emph{visibility mask} of the station.
 The RADARSAT-2 has two antennas for downlinking, and it can work in half-power and full-power setting.
 When working in half-power setting, the two antennas can work separately and they can independently downlink two different images to one or two different ground stations simultaneously.
 In full-power setting, the satellite can process only one downlink at a time.